rosenvladimirov/addons/product_margin_classification_bg/README.rst

 Product Margin Classification
 =============================

+Fixes all prices to calculate and work with VAT.

 This module is designed to extend Sale Price computation in Odoo.

 This module add a new model 'Margin Classifications' linked to Product Templates.